 The speculation is that people are dropping out of the labor force either by staying in school longer, retiring earlier, or simply giving up the job search.
 No matter how it’s sugarcoated, the fact that all three drivers are occurring simultaneously is an indication of a very soft job market.

-In case you think I’m exaggerating the unemployment problem, Newsweek did a feature on the same topic earlier this month, The ‘Big Lie’ Behind the Rosy Unemployment Rate.
+In case you think I’m exaggerating the unemployment problem, Newsweek did a feature on the same topic, The ‘Big Lie’ Behind the Rosy Unemployment Rate.

 The Employment Situation May be Very Different in Your Field or Location